-Existing trees and significant shrubs shall be preserved wherever possible and may be considered part of the required landscape area.
-Preservation of existing healthy, mature trees may be eligible for a 2:1 credit toward the total tree requirement if approved by the Director.
-Provide an overlay on all submitted plans of all existing trees and significant shrubs on the site and clearly mark which will be retained on the site and which are proposed to be removed.
 Trees and significant shrubs shall be preserved whenever possible and shall be considered part of the required landscape area.
+Preservation of existing 4-inch caliper (6-8 foot for evergreens) healthy trees will be eligible for a 2:1 credit toward the total tree requirement if approved by the Director, up to a maximum of 25% of the requirement for trees on the site.
+Provide an overlay on all submitted plans of all existing trees with caliper (deciduous) or height (evergreen) and significant shrubs on the site and clearly mark which will be retained on the site and which are proposed to be removed.

-[In the proposed parking area, existing trees with a trunk diameter of six inches (6") or greater at a point four and one-half feet (41⁄2") above ground level [shall be preserved, unless removal is authorized by prior written approval from the Director.
+[In the proposed parking area, existing trees with a trunk diameter of six inches (6") or greater at a point four and one-half feet (41⁄2) above ground level [shall be preserved, unless removal is authorized by prior written approval from the Director.
 Preservation of existing healthy, mature trees may be eligible for a 2:1 credit toward the total tree requirement if approved by the Director.]